UCBerkeleySETI/breakthrough/GBT/README.md

 To access GBT data, select "BL at Green Bank" from the projects drop-down, and optionally a target name.
 Note that this will return large numbers of files with filetype listed as "baseband data".
 These are the raw voltage files.
 Until you already have extensive experience using filterbank files, it would be best to avoid these baseband files at first, and stick to some of the example filterbank files (those with a .fil extension) at http://setiathome.berkeley.edu/~mattl/ml/

-We can provide plenty more filterbank data where these came from on request!
+If you are developing pipelines to compare features between filterbank files, you may wish to test these with a larger set of data.
+We've made a subsample of the filterbank files from our analysis in [Enriquez et al. (2017)](http://blpd0.ssl.berkeley.edu/lband2017/Lband_BL_SETI_Submitted_Draft.pdf) available at http://blpd0.ssl.berkeley.edu/Lband/ - there's a total of 16 TB of high frequency resolution filterbanks here.
+We recommend only downloading these if you have fully explored a smaller subset of the filterbank data.
+We can provide more filterbank data where these came from on request, and will be making more of the data available online in due course.

 ### How to read in a filterbank file